kzap/jenkins-blue-ocean-docker/README.md

 ### NOTES
 - When setting up the `Folder Name` in the VM settings, assure that it's a valid linux path and must be relative to `/` (root) directory (eg `e/projects`).
 - The directory that contains `jenkins` **must not contain** any whitespaces or any characters that must be escaped. (e.g `F19 Source Code`, `Source\ Code`) The reason is that it'll serve as a `Folder Name` in your VM settings, and you cannot click OK when you do supply such names.
-- Running containers or "containers" in production are called "services"